Building a world class global payroll team

 It’s about monitoring skill sets and suitability for leadership roles but it’s also about asking yourself which team member seems to want it the most- passion and commitment will often be the key drivers here but they can sometimes be missed if payroll leaders get a little too preoccupied with their own responsibilities.

 The future of global payroll is set to be an interesting one, filled with lots of innovation, changing business needs and unexpected new demands.
-Global payroll teams at multinationals around the world need to be ready for whatever is coming.
+Covid-19 is already changing how we work and deliver services.
+Global payroll teams at multinationals around the world need to be agile and responsive.
 Global payroll leaders need to build a team that is prepared, skilled, focused and confident.
 Here are some final tips on how to build a world class global payroll team for your organization.

 - Have an inspired vision